NVIDIA-Merlin/HugeCTR/docs/hugectr_user_guide.md

 <br></br>

-### Model Oversubscription ###
+### Embedding Training Cache ###
-Model oversubscription gives you the ability to train a large model up to TeraBytes.
+Embedding Training Cache (Model oversubscription) gives you the ability to train a large model up to TeraBytes.
 It's implemented by loading a subset of an embedding table, which exceeds the aggregated capacity of GPU's memory, into the GPU in a coarse-grained, on-demand manner during the training stage.
 To use this feature, you need to split your dataset into multiple sub-datasets while extracting the unique key sets from them (see Fig. 7).<br/>This feature currently supports both single and multi-node training.
 It supports all embedding types and can be used with [Norm](./python_interface.md#norm) and [Raw](./python_interface.md#raw) dataset formats.
 We revised our [`criteo2hugectr` tool](../tools/criteo_script/criteo2hugectr.cpp) to support the key set extraction for the Criteo dataset.
 For additional information, see our [Python Jupyter Notebook](../notebooks/python_interface.ipynb) to learn how to use this feature with the Criteo dataset.
 Please note that The Criteo dataset is a common use case, but model prefetching is not limited to this dataset.

 <div align=center><img width="520" height="153" src="user_guide_src/dataset_split.png"/></div>
 <div align=center>Fig. 7: Preprocessing of dataset for model oversubscription</div>